kashmir96/osoappliance/content/directory/appliance-repair-technicians/miele.md

 categories: ["New Zealand"]
 tags: ["Masterton"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/miele.webp
+ image: /img/laundryappliance/189.webp
- alt: 'Logo for Miele the New Zealand from Masterton'
+ alt: 'NewZealand from miele'
 ---

 # Miele is an Appliance Repair Technician Company operating in Masterton, New Zealand.